wemitchell3/LugNutz/README.md

+LugNutz Consumer README

+## Project links to Initial Proposale, Mock Up, and ERD.

+This project was designed and styled as a mobile webapp.
+Some responsive design has been implimented but the app is not intended to be a desktop app.
+Please open developer tools and set the view window as the size of a mobile device.

 This project was designed using React [Create React App](https://github.com/facebook/create-react-app) with Reactstrap [Reactstrap your App](https://reactstrap.github.io).

-## Project links to Initial Proposl, Mock Up, and ERD.

 Initial Proposal [https://docs.google.com/document/d/12JCqUH8-aP45Fvkd4Otpiu9TVqvYY-DdIEzfp0LAK6o/edit#heading=h.p9bkn4ry851p](https://docs.google.com/document/d/12JCqUH8-aP45Fvkd4Otpiu9TVqvYY-DdIEzfp0LAK6o/edit#heading=h.p9bkn4ry851p)<br>